-As outlined in the statutory guidance for Local Authorities Children missing education are children of compulsory school age who are not registered students at a school and are not receiving suitable education otherwise than at a school.
+As outlined in the statutory guidance for Local Authorities 'Children Missing from Education' are children of compulsory school age who are not a registered pupil at a school or are not receiving suitable education other if they are not registered at a school.

-Where a student has not returned to school for ten days without authorisation the school and the local authority have a responsibility to jointly make reasonable enquiries to establish the whereabouts of the child.
+Where a pupil has not returned to school for ten days without authorisation the school and the local authority have a responsibility to jointly make reasonable enquiries to establish the whereabouts of the child.
 The appropriate completion of this checklist ensures that the Local Authority and school have fulfilled this responsibility.

-It is schools responsibility to follow up all unexplained and unexpected absences in a timely manner and every effort should be made to establish the reason for a student's absence.
-If you require advice and guidance please contact the Early Help Hub.
+It is school's responsibility to follow up all unexplained and unexpected absences in a timely manner and every effort should be made to establish the reason for a pupil's absence.
+If you require advice and guidance please contact the Multi-Agency Safeguarding Team on 01942 828300.

 It is important that one checklist is completed for each child within the family, please do not include all children on one.

-During the first 10 days of absence (reason unknown), school must complete section 1.
-If, having completed the checklist the child's whereabouts remains unknown, please make a referral to the Early Help Hub ehh@wigan.gcsx.gov.uk within 5 days or earlier if section 1 is completed.
+During the first 10 days of absence (reason unknown), school must complete this referral form and checklist.
+Once completed if the child's whereabouts remains unknown, please make a referral to the Multi-Agency Safeguarding Team CINdutyteam@wigan.gov.uk

-At any point if you feel a child is at risk of significant harm, FGM, human trafficking or sexual exploitation refer immediately to social care please contact 01942 828300
+At any point if you feel a child is at risk of significant harm, FGM, human trafficking or sexual exploitation refer immediately to social care please contact 01942 82830